 - 1. The replacement of lost or damaged prescriptions.
 Stolen medications will be covered at the benefit program rate when accompanied by a police report. - 2.
 Drugs prescribed for the treatment of sexual dysfunction. - 3.
 Drugs to enhance libido function. - 4.
 Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - 5.
 Drugs used for experimental or investigational purposes. - 6.
 Drugs used for cosmetic purposes. - 7.
 Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - 8.
-Medicinal foods (regardless of whether they require a prescription or not).

-- 9. Insulin pumps and insulin pump supplies with the exception of Omnipod Dash, Omnipod 5 G6.
+Medicinal foods (regardless of whether they require a prescription or not). - 9.
+Insulin pumps and insulin pump supplies with the exception of Omnipod Dash, Omnipod 5 G6.

 - 10. Prescriptions ordered or provided by a member of your immediate family.

 - 11. Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older.

 - 12. Proton Pump Inhibitor (PPI) drugs for members one year of age or older.

 - 13. Nasal corticosteroid drugs.

 - 14. Medical devices approved via the FDA 510(k) Premarket Notification review process.

 - 15. Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E.

 - 16. Viscosupplementation and intra-articular hyluronate products.

 - 17. Aduhelm

 - 18. Amondys 45

+- 19. Elevidys

-- 19. Emflaza
+- 20. Emflaza

-- 20. Exondys 51
+- 21. Exondys 51

-- 21. Makena
+- 22. Makena

-- 22. Vyondys 53
+- 23. Vyondys 53

-- 23. Autologus serum eye drops (ASED)
+- 24. Autologus serum eye drops (ASED)

-- 24. Nasal Antihistamine drugs
+- 25. Nasal Antihistamine drugs

-- 25. Weight loss products
+- 26. Anti-Obesity Medications